Mohanadfarid/ipTracker/README.md

 2. Click the arrow button next to the serach bar to retieve and display the information.

-3.Explore the details and view the location on the map
+3. Explore the details and view the location on the map

 ## License